Going For Gold: How Olympic Advertising Sticks The Landing Every Time.

 How Real-Life Olympic Ads Connect Through Storytelling.

-The Procter & Gamble “Thank You, Mom” ad campaign, launched during the 2012 London Olympics, stands out as a quintessential example of Olympic advertising that effectively uses emotional storytelling.
+The Procter & Gamble “Thank You, Mom” ad campaign is a quintessential example of emotional storytelling in Olympic advertising.

 “Thank You, Mom” taps into a universally relatable theme: the love and support of mothers.
-The campaign highlights the sacrifices and encouragement that mothers provide by showcasing a diverse range of athletes at different stages of their lives—from childhood training sessions to Olympic competitions.
+It highlights the sacrifices and encouragement of mothers by showcasing a range of athletes at different stages of their lives.

 The ad honors the often-overlooked contributions of mothers.
 By centering the narrative around this simple idea, P&G effectively communicates its brand values of supporting people’s lives in small, meaningful ways without feeling overwhelmed by commercial sales tactics.